imarc/craft-googlecustomsearch/README.md

 Usage
 -----

-In your twig template, retrieve search results from Google by passing it search keywords, which you can then iterate over to display:
+In your twig template, retrieve search results from Google by passing it your search query, which you can then iterate over to display:

 ```(twig)
 {% set response = craft.googleCustomSearch.performSearch(query) %}